nodeca/nodeca-doc/src/documents/requests.html.md

 1. Via http GET requests, if router has matching rule
 2. Via `N.io.rpc` call from client JS (that's special POST-request)

-Data flow is almost the same.
-With only 2 differences:
+Data flow is almost the same, with only 2 differences:

 - RPC data is not rendered, and returned as JSON
 - low-level request info is located in `env.origin.rpc` or `env.origin.http`